nc9/policies/privacy.md

 ## Terms

-* For the purpose of this document, _website_ refers to the Beat COVID-19 website at https://beatcovid19now.org and _app_ refers to the apps available on the Apple Store and Google Play Stores for iOS and Android Devices
+* For the purpose of this document, _website_ refers to the website at https://beatcovid19now.org and _app_ refers to the apps available on the Apple Store and Google Play Stores for iOS and Android Devices
 * _The Symptom Tracker_ is the results page of the survey within the website and apps that provides the user with a view of their symptoms over multiple surveys.
-* _Token_ - the token is a unique cryptographic identifier that uniquely identifies you as a visitor to our website and apps and is used to associate your multiple survey completions across visits or app opens.
+* _Token_ - The _Token_ is a unique cryptographic identifier that uniquely identifies you as a visitor to our website and apps and is used to associate your multiple survey completions across visits or app opens.
 The Symptom Tracker is unable to function without a unique token identifying you and we use this in lieu of collecting an emaill address or any other account identifier.

 ## Who developed this app?